danielknox/headlight/README.md

 #include <headlight.h>
 ```
 ## INSTANCE THE MODULE
-To drive a motor the first think is to create an istance of the library.
+To drive a headlight the first thing is to create an istance of the library.
 ```
 Headlight myHeadlight(IN1, IN2);
 ```